abdur-rahman54/Docker/jupyter-notebook/README.md

 USER jupyteruser
 ```

-This instruction switches the user context to jupyteruser, ensuring that the Jupyter Notebook runs with non-root privileges, enhancing security.
+This instruction switches the user context to `jupyteruser`, ensuring that the Jupyter Notebook runs with non-root privileges, enhancing security.

 ```
 # Set the entrypoint to Jupyter Notebook